sg-dev/sg-website/content/publications/2011/esch2011tweetgames-a-framework/index.md

   social online games along with the so-called TweetGame framework, this paper presents a sample application that has already been realized on top of this framework as proof of concept.
-publication: In Proceedings of the 7th International Conference on Collaborative Computing (CollaborateCom 2011), Orlando, FL, USA
+publication: 7th International Conference on Collaborative Computing (CollaborateCom 2011), Orlando, FL, USA
 url_pdf: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6144831
 doi: 10.4108/icst.collaboratecom.2011.247127
 featured: false
 sg-areas:
+research:
+- Opinions Emotions
+- Reputation Trust Cooperation

 ---